 The voltage threshold setting for the undervoltage protection should be set at some value below the voltage excursions that may be expected under normal system operating conditions.
-This threshold is dependent on the system in question but typical healthy system voltage excursions may be in the order of 10% of nominal value.
+This threshold is dependent on the system in question but typical healthy system voltage excursions may be -10% of nominal value.

 The same applies to the time setting.
 The required time delay is dependent on the time for which the system is able to withstand a reduced voltage.

-If motor loads are connected, then a typical time setting may be in the order of 0.5 seconds.
+A typical time setting may be 0.5 seconds.